knlrvr/ferd/README.md

 - [Styled-Components]()

 ## Running Ferd Company Yourself
-Here's how to run this on your computer!

 1. Clone the project to your machine with `git clone https://github.com/knlrvr/ferd.git`
 2. On a command line inside of the application's folder, run `npm start`
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser